 Let me clarify.
 It’s not that they’re not good, cuz they are.
 It’s just that I’ve had enough of them.
 Like many Americans, year after year, holiday after holiday, family gatherings include plain ole mashed potatoes.

 I get it; I truly do.
 They are delicious, creamy (or lumpy if that’s your jam), buttery, and the perfect vehicle for gravy.
+Although honestly, they are so tasty you really don’t need gravy!

 BUT I’m here to tell you, they can be so much more!
 And what better year than 2020 to step up you tater game.
 Personally, I think we all deserve something extra special this holiday season.